Nigeria's naira crisis: Supreme Court suspends banknote deadline

 The head of the election commission said some election service providers will need to be paid in cash, and that could prove to be difficult.

-The Central Bank said the currency redesign would help it tackle inflation, which is currently running at about 21%.
+The Central Bank said the currency redesign would help it tackle inflation, which is currently running at about 21%, curb counterfeiting and promote a cashless society.

-The bank said 80% of the notes currently in circulation were being held outside financial institutions.
+It added that 80% of the notes currently in circulation were being held outside financial institutions.
 It hoped the redesign would bring some of that money being hoarded by individuals and companies back into the financial system, and so stop prices from rising so quickly.

-The case, which was brought by the northern states of Kaduna, Kogi and Zamfara, has been adjourned to 15 February.
+The Supreme Court decision comes after a legal challenge initiated by the northern states of Kaduna, Kogi and Zamfara earlier this month.

+Their lawyers argued that the government's policy had led to an "excruciating situation that is almost leading to anarchy in the land".

+The case has been adjourned to 15 February.